daac-tools/vibrato/README.md

 # 🎤 vibrato: VIterbi-Based acceleRAted TOkenizer

-Vibrato is a fast implementation of tokenization (or morphological analysis) based on the viterbi algorithm.
+Vibrato is a fast implementation of tokenization (or morphological analysis) based on the Viterbi algorithm.

 ## Features